-FUNDING AREAS: Arts & culture, diseases, child welfare, youth, the elderly, human services, higher education, Protestant religious causes, zoos, mental health care
+FUNDING AREAS: Arts and culture, diseases, child welfare, youth, the elderly, human services, higher education, Protestant religious causes, zoos, mental health care

-IP TAKE: This is a great funder for Tulsa-based nonprofits in pretty much any sector to get familiar with.
-The foundation’s giving strategy is as broad as its geographic one is narrow.
-This is your go-to funder for capital campaign and construction support.
+IP TAKE: The foundation’s giving strategy is as broad as its geographic one is narrow.
+This is a go-to funder for capital campaign and construction support.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)